Reliance on Expert Advice: Technical Mechanics of the Professional Shield

 - The "Reasonable Belief" Test: Technically, the board doesn't have to prove the expert was right; they only have to prove that a Reasonable Person would have believed the expert was competent.

-- The Good Faith Anchor: If the CEO knows the expert is wrong but uses their report as a "Cover" for a bad deal, the "Good Faith" requirement is violated, and the shield is nullified.
+- The Good Faith Anchor: If the decision-maker knows the expert is wrong but uses their report as a "Cover" for a bad deal, the "Good Faith" requirement is violated, and the shield is nullified.

 ⚙️ The "Fairness Opinion" Mechanics: M&A Defense